top of page

 THE BRIEF

-To design a platform that avoids persuasive messaging and instead invites users to consider the rhythms and patterns of weather through a more reflective experience.
+The challenge was to design a system that invites users to see the message of balance and coexistence through a reflective experience.

 Read more about concept